Cleanarr/Cleanarr/README.md

 -  Request Provider

-Cleaner uses the providers to determine whether a movie or series-episode can be deleted.
+Cleanarr uses the providers to determine whether a movie or series-episode can be deleted.
 You will have extended possibilities to create variations of conditions to have different circumstances for media te get deleted.

 An example setup of conditions can be: